 Our staff ensures that patients are in the best possible condition for surgery.
-Prior to a procedure, every patient is asked to complete a medical history form using Partners Patient Gateway.
+Prior to a procedure, every patient is asked to complete a medical history form using Mass General Brigham Patient Gateway.
 A registered nurse reviews each passport prior to surgery, and any concerns are addressed with the patient’s surgeon, primary care doctor, a member of the Department of Anesthesia, and occasionally the patient.

 Patients are scheduled for a pre-procedure evaluation phone call with the MEC RN to review medical history, medications, allergies and review pre-op instructions.
 Some patients may have a scheduled visit to meet with a Nurse Practitioner and have further testing before surgery.